gofireflyio/aiac/README.md

     aiac get terraform for eks --model="text-davinci-003"

+To generate code via Amazon Bedrock, provide the `--backend` flag, along with the AWS region and profile:

+    aiac get terraform for eks \
+        --backend=bedrock \
+        --aws-profile=prod \
+        --aws-region=us-east-1

+The default model when using Bedrock is "amazon.titan-text-lite-v1".

 #### Via Docker

 All the same instructions apply, except you execute a `docker` image: